CHOOSE

 About The Chief

 Harold Medina received a Bachelor’s degree with a double major in Biology and Criminology through the college of Arts and Science from the University of New Mexico in 1994.
 He became a first-generation college student and graduated within four years.
 He continued his education, attending the Police School of Staff and Command with Northwestern University.
-Medina is currently serving the Albuquerque Police Department as Interim Chief.
+Medina is currently serving the Albuquerque Police Department as Chief of Police.

 He believes in principles that are focused on community and law enforcement partnerships, problem solving, and transforming the department to help create a strong bond of trust with the community.
 Medina believes in strong customer service in order to create a program based on community policing.
 He introduced and developed several first-time programs that emphasized on outreach to local youth.
 He strongly believes in working with the community to educate and have an understanding of community-oriented policing.
 In the winter of 2014, after serving 20 years of being a sworn officer, Medina retired from the Albuquerque Police Department as a Commander.
 He started his police career in November of 1995, when he graduated from the Albuquerque Police Academy.
 During his career, he was a patrol officer for 9 years.
 Medina was promoted to Sergeant in 2004 where he became involved with the Albuquerque Police Department Party Patrol.
 During his time with Party Patrol he focused on decreasing illegal sales to underage youth.
 This proactive approach brought compliance rates in the Albuquerque area up to 95%.
 He also focused on providing prevention and intervention education strategies to the local Albuquerque high school students.
 This included partnerships with the schools, teachers and laws enforcement with a focused presentation of alcohol awareness to students.